 Health Law Intern

-The Health Law Practice provides advice and representation to individuals throughout New York City related to Medicare, Medicaid, and other public health insurance programs and serves as the principal public health insurance resource for the Public Benefits Unit’s broader benefits work.
-An intern in the Health Law Practice will conduct phone intakes, advocate with government agencies to assist clients to secure health insurance-related benefits/services, conduct legal research, and support attorneys/paralegals in the Health Law practice.
+The Health Law Practice provides advice and representation to individuals throughout New York City related to Medicare, Medicaid and other public health insurance programs and serves as the principal public health insurance resource for the Public Benefit Unit’s broader benefits work.
+An intern in the Health Law Practice will conduct phone intakes, advocate with government agencies to assist clients secure health insurance related benefits/services, conduct legal research, and support attorneys/paralegals in the Health Law practice.

 Immigrant Protection Unit Intern

-Interns provide direct client services, including application assistance for naturalization, self-petitions for domestic violence victims, T visas for victims of human trafficking, U visas for victims of crimes, other affirmative and humanitarian-based applications, and in some instances, applications for asylum.
+Interns work directly with clients under the supervision of an attorney on a range of cases, including detained and non-detained defense from removal, appeals, post-removal order relief, applications for asylum, application assistance for naturalization, self-petitions for domestic violence victims, T visas for victims of human trafficking, U visas for victims of crimes, and other affirmative and humanitarian-based applications.
 The internship provides the opportunity for extensive legal research as well as drafting comprehensive legal memoranda.
 Finally, students also could be involved in community outreach and other project-based initiatives.
 Strong preference for fluent Spanish speakers.

 LGBTQ Law Project Intern